Autoencoder: Training

 Geoffrey Hinton developed the deep belief network technique for training many-layered deep autoencoders.
-His method involves treating each neighbouring set of two layers as a restricted Boltzmann machine so that pretraining approximates a good solution, then using backpropagation to fine-tune the results.
+His method involves treating each neighboring set of two layers as a restricted Boltzmann machine so that pretraining approximates a good solution, then using backpropagation to fine-tune the results.

 Researchers have debated whether joint training (i.e. training the whole architecture together with a single global reconstruction objective to optimize) would be better for deep auto-encoders.
 A 2015 study showed that joint training learns better data models along with more representative features for classification as compared to the layerwise method.
 However, their experiments showed that the success of joint training depends heavily on the regularization strategies adopted.